IterativeStatistics/BasicIterativeStatistics/joss/paper.md

   - name: Robert Caulk
     equal-contrib: false
     affiliation: "2" # (Multiple affiliations must be quoted)
-  - name: Marc Schouler
-    equal-contrib: false
-    affiliation: "2" # (Multiple affiliations must be quoted)
 affiliations:
  - name: EDF R&D, Saclay
    index: 1
- - name: INRIA, Grenobles
+ - name: Univ.
+Grenoble Alpes, Inria, CNRS, Grenoble INP, LIG, France
    index: 2
 date: 27 June 2023
 bibliography: paper.bib

 ---

+# Statement of need

+Global sensitivity analysis is an important step for analyzing and validating numerical simulations.
+The classical approach consists in collecting outputs on disk from multiple-simulations and then computing statistics after completion.
+Even though supercomputers continually enable larger simulations, scientists are constrained by slow and limited disk I/O, which typically means that simulations should be run at a low resolution with a limited number of probes.

 # Summary

-Global sensitivity analysis is an important step for analyzing and validating numerical simulations.
-The classical approach consists in collecting outputs on disk from multiple-simulations and then computing computing statistics after completion.
-Even though supercomputers continually enable larger simulations, scientists are constrained by slow disk I/O, which typically means that simulations should be run at a low resolution with a limited number of probes.

-# Statement of need

 This library provides a fault tolerant Python package, called `Iterative-stats`, that enables high resolution global sensitivity analysis at large scale via on-the-fly statistics updates and a controlled intermediate storage. `Iterative-stats` was designed to be used independently from computation parallelization frameworks, which enables high bandwidth applications such as the example used in [@Schouler2023].
 It will also soon be released with [@Salome].
-Beyond existing applications, this package is also a playground for more experimental integrations compared to heavier and more established packages such as [@OpenTURNS] (for instance, Sobol indices).
+Beyond existing applications, this package is also a playground for more experimental integrations compared to more established packages such as [@OpenTURNS] (for instance, Sobol indices).

 # About the implemented methods